clelandlab/quick/docs/Tutorials/mercator.md

 4_time: [0, 2, 51]
 ```

 For each sweep, the return data will have an extra axis.
-The axis order is always in `(time, gain, phase, freq, time series)`, if existing.
-The maximum acquire size is **1024** data in total.
+The axis order is always in `(time, gain, phase, freq, time series)`.
 Try to avoid sweeping multiple dimensions on board!